Chiang-Andy/CS-219-Project-1/README.md

 # Extension
 ADD - Add the operands

-AND - Do a bitwise AND of hte operands
+AND - Do a bitwise AND of the operands

-ASR - Do a 1-bit arthmetic shift right on the first operand LSR - Do a 1-bit logical shift left on the first operand NOT - Do a bitwise NOT on the first operand
+ASR - Do a 1-bit arthmetic shift right on the first operand

+LSR - Do a 1-bit logical shift left on the first operand

+NOT - Do a bitwise NOT on the first operand

 ORR - Do a bitwise OR of the operands

-SUB - Subtract the second operand from the first operand XOR - Do a bitwise exclusive OR of the operands
+SUB - Subtract the second operand from the first operand

+XOR - Do a bitwise exclusive OR of the operands

 # Rubic